-The term 'Roth IRA' is included in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Roth IRA' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Roth IRA is a particular type of Individual Retirement Account.
 These Roth IRA’s prove to be special retirement plans that are given favorable tax treatment.
 The tax laws of the United States permit tax reductions on restricted amount savings for retirement accounts.